Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 5. Make your holiday campaigns branded and unique

-You don’t want your marketing campaigns to blend in with the countless others that customers will see during the holidays.
-When building your campaigns think about what makes your company unique and use this as a focal point.
+You don’t want your marketing campaigns to blend in with the countless others that customers see during the holidays.
+When building your campaigns, think about what makes your company unique and use this as a focal point.
 You want your marketing campaigns to be in line with your brand identity and show consumers that you bring something special to the table.

 Try to think of something that will get customers’ attention like catchy subject lines for your email marketing campaigns and use email signatures as part of your branding strategy.
 This will give a personal yet professional feeling to your holiday email campaigns.